Josh Hamilton: 2011: Second trip to World Series

 On July 7, during a home game at Rangers Ballpark, a 39-year-old firefighter died while catching a foul ball tossed into the stands by Hamilton.
-The fan, Shannon Stone, leaned over the rail to catch the ball and fell 20 feet behind the scoreboard.
-He was transported to a hospital, but died on the way.
-After learning the news after the game, Hamilton was said to be distraught.
+The fan, Shannon Stone, leaned over the rail to catch the ball and fell 20 feet.
 It was the third incident in which a fan fell out of the stands at Rangers Ballpark.
-On September 30, the son of the fallen firefighter and his mother returned to Rangers Ballpark for the first time after the incident.
-The son, eight-year-old Cooper Stone, threw out the ceremonial first pitch to Hamilton to start the American League Division Series.
-Hamilton proceeded to exchange multiple hugs with the family.
+On September 30, the son of the fallen firefighter threw out the ceremonial first pitch to Hamilton to start the American League Division Series.

-In 2011, Hamilton batted .298 with 25 home runs.
+In the 2011 season, Hamilton batted .298 with 25 home runs.
 He was third in the American League in sacrifice flies (10), sixth in intentional walks (13), and eighth in slugging percentage (.536).

-2012
+The Rangers defeated the Detroit Tigers four games to two in the 2011 American League Championship Series to advance to the World Series for the second consecutive season.
+In the 2011 World Series, the St. Louis Cardinals defeated the Rangers in seven games.
+Hamilton hit .241 with one home run and six runs batted in during the Series.

+2012: Continued success

+On February 2, 2012, it was reported Hamilton had suffered a relapse with alcohol.
+Hamilton held a press conference on February 3, 2012, to apologize for his actions.

 Hamilton hit .395 with nine home runs and 25 RBI during the month of April and was named the league's AL Player of the Month.
 His home run total for the month tied a franchise record for April with four other Rangers.
-Hamilton was considered to be in a breakout season, batting for the Triple Crown and MVP.